mhizhapaul58-design/PaulScript-/planning.md

 -Color theme:mix of light and dark theme

--layout:Responsive grid layout using CSS to ensure easy accessibility
+-layout:Responsive grid layout using flexbox  CSS to ensure easy accessibility

 -Typography:Sans-serif for readability